 In this article, we’ll discuss what paid social media is, the components of a paid social media strategy, and the top social media platforms for running paid ads.

-Access Now: Free Media Planning Template
+Free Paid Media Template

 Pay-per-click advertising, branded or influencer-generated content, and display ads are all examples of paid social media.
 You’ll know a paid social media advertisement when you see one based on the “sponsored” or “promoted” tag near the post.

-As such, paid social media on each platform differs, and should, depending on the campaign and audience.
+As such, paid social media on each platform differs and should, depending on the campaign and audience.

 To create a paid social media strategy, you’ll want to start with two critical items: An objective and a budget.